harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 1).md

 Animal husbandry

-They are named as farmer.
+They are named as farmers.

 Types of animal husbandry